 Devastating.
 Does not insult the audience.
 Casey Affleck’s performance, like a wounded bird…

 Barrelingly brutal.
 Cronenberg manages to make violence felt.
-Impressive, given that the history of film is pushing that tide out.
+Impressive, given that the history of film is one of pushing that tide out.

 Four Weddings and a Funeral